nmai/ot-og/README.md

 Redux is being used to manage state.
 Not sure how to handle persistent/semi-persistent data, or even whether this library should handle that aspect at all.
 Will look at couchdb/pouchdb.

-### todo

-### brainstorm
-name.. unspool
-any data set modified over time can be represented with the log

-application..
-Don't Sink

 ### dev log updates...
 12:40pm Jan 19 2019-